JohnBigeon/Teleinfo_electricity/README.md

 ````

 ### Fill the database with the data from teleinfo
 First, we need to complete informations of the database where the data will be send as mentioned here [ch2i.eu](https://community.ch2i.eu/topic/44/configuration-mysql).
+Don't forget to update #User and #Password.
 In the folder **teleinfo**, edit/update *teleinfo.conf*.
 ````
 nano teleinfo.conf